Engineering-Research-and-Development/fiware-orion-pyspark-connector/README.md

 ## License

-This software is licensed under [Affero GNU General Public License (GPL) version 3](./LICENSE.txt).
+The FIWARE Orion PySpark Connector is licensed under [Affero General Public License (GPL) version 3](./LICENSE).

+© 2022 Engineering Ingegneria Informatica S.p.A.

+### Are there any legal issues with AGPL 3.0?
+Is it safe for me to use?

+No problem in using a product licensed under AGPL 3.0.
+Issues with GPL (or AGPL) licenses are mostly related with the fact that different people assign different interpretations on the meaning of the term “derivate work” used in these licenses.
+Due to this, some people believe that there is a risk in just _using_ software under GPL or AGPL licenses (even without _modifying_ it).

+For the avoidance of doubt, the owners of this software licensed under an AGPL 3.0 license wish to make a clarifying public statement as follows:

-> Please note that software derived as a result of modifying the source code of this software in order to fix a bug or
-> incorporate enhancements is considered a derivative work of the product.
-Software that merely uses or aggregates (i.e.
-> links to) an otherwise unmodified version of existing software is not considered a derivative work, and therefore it
-> does not need to be released as under the same license, or even released as open source.
+"Please note that software derived as a result of modifying the source code of this software in order to fix a bug or incorporate enhancements is considered a derivative work of the product.
+Software that merely uses or aggregates (i.e. links to) an otherwise unmodified version of existing software is not considered a derivative work, and therefore it does not need to be released as under the same license, or even released as open source."